phreeza/manuscript_axon_potentials/doc/manuscript.md

 furthermore stimulated each axon with an inhomogeneous Poisson spike train.
 The driving rate of the inhomogeneous Poisson process was the same for all axons and was consisted of a constant background rate and a Gaussian pulse of heightened activity.
+The standard deviation of the pulse was 1 ms, and the amplitude was 2 spikes/ms, resulting in an additional 3.5 spikes being fired on average due to the pulse.
 The resulting extracellular waveforms ([@fig:simpletree]E, right) showed a polarity reversal similar to that seen in the single action potential and axon EFP ([@fig:simpletree]D).
 In the bifurcation zone, the summed contribution from many fibers and action potentials lead to a monophasic negative peak, and in the termination zone there was a monophasic positive peak, due to the differences in exact spike timings across fibers.
 Interestingly, the summed potential at the center of the terminal zone largely cancelled out.

 The reversal behaviour shown in [@fig:simpletree]E is similar to the polarity reversal associated with a dipole observed in experimental studies